What is Operations Management?

-Unlike the marketing or finance departments where managers are responsible for their departments, operations management is a cross-department role where the manager assumes an array of responsibilities across multiple disciplines.
-To be successful, the operations manager must possess the following skills:
+Unlike the marketing or finance departments, where managers are responsible for their departments, operations management is a cross-department role where the manager assumes an array of responsibilities across multiple disciplines.
+To be successful, an operations manager must possess the following skills:

 1. Organizational Abilities

 Organizational abilities refer to the ability of the operations manager to focus on different projects without getting distracted by the many processes.
 The operations manager should be able to plan, execute, and monitor each project to the end without losing focus.

 If a manager is not organized, uncompleted tasks will pile up, important documents will get lost in the process, and a majority of the time will be spent finding lost documents that could be easily accessible had the manager been organized.
 Good organization skills can increase production efficiency and help the manager save time.

 An operations manager needs to have good coordination by knowing how to integrate resources, activities, and time to ensure proper use of the resources toward the achievement of the organization’s goals.
 Coordination involves carrying out specific activities simultaneously and switching between the activities with ease.
 It also involves dealing with interruptions, obstacles, and crises, and efficiently going back to the normal routine functions to prevent further interruptions.